 I purposefully stayed away from issues of writing, per se.
 Of course, good grammar.
 Of course, careful editing.
 Of course, consistency of voice.
 Of course, believable characters.

 I offer one writing tip: when you’re done with a story, put it "in the oven" for a while.
 Make it disappear.
 Get it out of your mind.
 You need to stay away from your story long enough to be able to read it with fresh eyes.
 (I read somewhere that Zadie Smith sets her work aside for a year!)

 Submitting an uncooked story is a common mistake.

 The Submitit algorithm is packed with data from over 500 journals (as of January 2021).
 Of these, I consider the top 140 or so “high quality” journals, ones like Granta, Ploughshares, Kenyon Review, etc. As mentioned above, most of these journals accept fewer than 1% of their submissions.

 Many of them (40 to be exact), according to Duotrope, literally accept 0% of their submissions (we know this isn’t really true, but it gives you an idea).

 Suffice to say, the easiest way to avoid these mistakes is to use Submitit.
+Here's a link to Submitit's Services page.
+We'd love to work with you!
 But if you're going to give it a try on your own, I hope the above helps you avoid the most common submission mistakes.
 And best of luck!

 —Erik Harper Klass is the founder of Submitit, the WORLD’S FIRST full-service submissions company.
-He has published stories and essays in a variety of journals, including New England Review, Summerset Review, and Open: Journal of Arts and Letters, and he has been nominated for multiple Pushcart Prizes.
+He has published stories and essays in a variety of journals, including New England Review, Yemassee, Slippery Elm, and Summerset Review, and he has been nominated for multiple Pushcart Prizes.